bozerkins/lu_practical_3_javascript/README.md

 ## Task description

-The task consists of several parts
+The task consists of several parts. **You can get a total of 5 points for this practical task.**

 - Loading the data into JavaScript (1p)
     - Use ```XMLHttpRequest``` or ```$.get``` functions
     - Load the data into an array of records (for easier further usage)